canonical/charm-mssql/README.md

 `persistentVolumeClaim`: This value requires an entry for claimName: that maps to the name used for the persistent volume claim.
 This tutorial uses mssql-data.

+#TODO: Set up as secret instead of env var once this is pushed LP:1858515
 `SA_PASSWORD`: Configures the container image to set the SA password, as defined in this section.
 ```
 valueFrom:
   secretKeyRef: